bcgov/psaelmsync/README.md

 PSALS Sync is a Moodle plugin that reads course enrolment data sent by ELM and sends completion data back.

-* Built under PHP 8.1 and Moodle 4.2.
+* Tested up to PHP 8.2 and Moodle 4.3.
 * Runs under PHP 7.4 and Moodle 3.11.18.

 ## Features